opentx/opentx.github.io/_posts/2014-06-04-9xrpro-support.md

 HobbyKing just released the Turnigy 9XR PRO.

 OpenTX 2.0 is available for the 9XR PRO from the start.
-OpenTX Companion 2 can be used to download the firmware firmware version, just like for the other radios.
+OpenTX Companion 2 will be able to to download OpenTX 2.0 firmware for the new 9XR PRO, just like for the other radios.

 ![](/assets/images/9xrprologo.png)